mathesar-foundation/mathesar-wiki/engineering/architecture/import-preview-api.md

 - we alter the type of the 2nd column, and
 - we alter both the name and type of the 3rd column.

-## Implementation of Preview
+### Implementation of Preview

 Because we eventually want to do type inference in a temporary table, we'll avoid using the table resulting from the current process in the preview action.
 Instead, the implementation will simply put together a select with casts (using the custom casting functions defined by the Mathesar installation) and aliases.

 ## Saving changes

-The changes to column types and names can be saved by submitting a `PATCH` request to the `tables` endpoint, with the column list being as in the `previews` request.
-Table name changes should be submitted using the already existing `PATCH` behavior (i.e., a `PATCH` with the `name` key changed)
+The changes to column types and names can be saved by submitting a `PATCH` request to the `tables` endpoint, with the column list being the same as the `previews` request.

+Table name changes should be submitted using the already existing `PATCH` behavior (i.e., a `PATCH` with the `name` key changed).

+Please note that both name and columns cannot be changed in the same request at the moment.